1. The ALEKS Educational Paradigm

 It is normal for students to be in disparate knowledge states; ALEKS

-puts this information clearly at the teacher's disposal.
+puts this information clearly at the instructor's disposal.
 The relative

 mastery attained by students appears clearly from the "Learning Progress

-Since Latest Assessment" Report in the Teacher Module.
+Since Latest Assessment" report in the Instructor Module.
 ALEKS

 does not require students to progress as a unified group.
 ALEKS